flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ![For comparison purposes, here's the equivalent view of Cell.
 Cell also includes 32 KB of ROM not shown here.](images/consoles/ps3/_diagrams/cell/cell.png){.toright}

-Don't worry, all of these components will be explained throughout this article, starting with the **Power Processing Element** (PPE) blocks shown at the top left corner.
+Don't worry, all of these components will be explained throughout this article, starting with the **PowerPC Processor Element** (PPE) blocks shown at the top left corner.

 #### A new look at CPU history